Domain-Aware Tensor Network Structure Search: Introduction

 Our proposed framework is found to achieve significant speed-ups over current state-of-the-art (SOTA) methods in terms of the number of evaluations, due to its ability to find good TN structure initializations through the use of domain information.
 Moreover, tnLLM generates practically meaningful explanations for the TN solutions, thus offering transparency in the identified structures.
 This is particularly beneficial for tensor practitioners who lack deep expertise in a specific data domain, as it enables them to both comprehend the interactions between tensor modes and trust the discovered TN structures.
 It also allows the identified structures to be verified by domain experts.

 To evaluate the effectiveness of tnLLM, we compare its performance against SOTA TN-SS algorithms on real-world tensor datasets of order-$3,4,\text{and }5 $.
 The experimental results demonstrate that tnLLM delivers performance comparable to current SOTA methods, while requiring significantly fewer function evaluations and providing domain-aware explanations for the identified TN structures.
+Moreover, we constructed a hybrid algorithm to combine the speed-up benefits of tnLLM with the theoretical guarantees of existing sampling-based approaches.
 The main contributions of this work are: \begin{itemize} \item We propose tnLLM, a novel domain-aware LLM-guided TN-SS framework, which achieves performance on par with SOTA methods while requiring much fewer evaluations; \item To the best of our knowledge, our framework is the first to utilize domain information inherent in real-world tensor data to address the TN-SS problem.
 This enables the generation of domain-aware explanations that allows practitioners to verify the identified TN structures.

 \end{itemize}